-The bottom line is that talent has to be assessed on a person by person basis.
-Each prospect has to be evaluated on their own individual merits, no matter where they are coming from.
-As a hiring supervisor, manager, director or VP, or human resources person tasked with hiring responsibilities, you are the talent scout.
+The bottom line is that talent must be assessed on a person-by-person basis.
+Each prospect should be evaluated on their own individual merits, no matter where they are coming from.
+As a hiring supervisor, manager or human resources person tasked with hiring responsibilities, you are the talent scout.
 It's ultimately your responsibility to always keep your eyes and mind wide open to talent.

 To become a pro at talent scouting, you should maximize your time spent at activities, clubs and events by putting an extra focus on sourcing while you're there.
-There's a word for this active networking sourcing technique.
-It's called narrowcasting.
+There's a word for this active networking sourcing technique: narrow-casting.

 The intention of narrowcasting is not necessarily to find someone with previous experience in a job or position or even someone who already has all of the knowledge and skills required, but rather to find someone who thinks and acts like those who are most successful in the respective job or position.
 For example, recruiters looking for sales professionals might look into populations that routinely exhibit enthusiasm and an ability to perform consistently under volatile conditions.
 Recruiters looking for nurses might evaluate interpersonal attributes such as risk avoidance or patience and tolerance for elementary school teachers.
-As competition for talent has increased, a large number of organizations have successfully used narrowcasting to fill their ranks.
-Firms like Home Depot and GE have targeted former soldiers because of their discipline.
-Firms like Wal-Mart have emphasized hiring retired persons because of their maturity and perceived genuineness.
-The best way to identify narrowcasting talent pools for skills and attributes specific to your organization's needs is to approach individuals in your own organization who have the skill sets, work ethic, and personality traits that you want more of in your organization.
+As competition for talent has increased, organizations have turned to narrowcasting to fill their ranks.
+Home Depot and GE have targeted former soldiers because of their discipline, while Walmart has emphasized hiring retirees because of their maturity and perceived genuineness.
+The best way to identify narrowcasting talent pools for skills and attributes specific to yourneeds is to approach individuals in your own organization who have the skill sets, work ethic, and personality traits that you want more of in your organization.
 Ask them, "How would I find you again?"